e-wartal/topm/README.md

-# topm
+# Tizen Odroid Package Manager (topm)
-Tizen Odroid Package Manager
+Tool for searching and installing packages on odroid